carlostrujilloneyra/carlostrujilloneyra/README.md

-## Hi everyone, My name is Carlos Trujillo 💻  👋
+## Hi everyone, My name is Carlos Trujillo Neyra 💻  👋
 ### :large_blue_circle: I'm Frontend Developer 👨‍💻
 I’m a systems engineer who likes to build website, learn different kind of technologies related with Frontend and I'm always trying to keep up with the latest technologies.
 My main used languages are: HTML, CSS, SASS, JavaScript, React and Redux.
 Also, I like to learn content related with UI & UX.